spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Added support for mods with more than two sides -> cfg files changed, replace with new ones

-		- Improved building placement (aai now prevents "diagonal rows"), fixed a building placement related crashbug as well
+		- Improved building placement (AAI now prevents "diagonal rows"), fixed a building placement related crashbug as well

 		- AAI now uses radar